UKCloud/documentation/articles/other/other-faq-credit-card.md

 ---
-title: Credit card payment FAQs | UKCloud Ltd
+title: Credit card payment FAQs
 description: Frequently asked questions for paying for UKCloud services using a credit or debit card
 services: other
 author: Sue Highmoor